FOREX-Rising yields boost dollar, euro after French vote

 By Patrick Graham

-LONDON, May 9 (Reuters) - Currency markets swung back to bets on improving growth and tighter monetary policy on Tuesday, lifting the dollar and euro against traditional safe havens for capital including the yen and the Swiss franc.
+LONDON, May 9 (Reuters) - Currency markets swung back to trading on the diverging outlooks for growth and tighter monetary policy on Tuesday, lifting the dollar and euro against the yen.

-Emmanuel Macron's election as French president on Sunday turned attention away from the political concerns on both sides of the Atlantic that have dominated currency markets this year, and U.S. and European yields were broadly higher in morning trade.

-The interest rate premium investors get for holding dollar 10-year government bonds instead of their yen equivalents rose to its highest since the end of March overnight and German Bund yields were also higher.
+Emmanuel Macron's election on Sunday put a cap on immediate political concerns, pushing U.S. and European yields higher.
+The interest rate premium investors get for holding dollar 10-year government bonds instead of their yen equivalents rose to its highest since the end of March overnight.

-"We are going back to trading diverging monetary policy," said Athanasios Vamvakidis, head of G10 currency strategy at Bank of America Merrill Lynch in London.
+"We are going back to trading diverging monetary policy," said Athanasios Vamvakadis, head of G10 currency strategy at Bank of America Merrill Lynch in London.

 "The market has priced in a 75 to 80 percent chance of a U.S. rate hike in June.
 At the same time the market expects that the (European Central Bank) will start tapering later this year.
 So both the euro and dollar should do well against the yen."

-The dollar gained half a percent to 113.80 yen and the euro around a quarter of a percent to 123.99 yen.
+The dollar and the euro gained around a third of a percent to 113.67 yen and 124.125 yen respectively.

 ECB board member Yves Mersch said on Monday that the central bank is close to replacing its negative view with a neutral one on whether the euro zone economy will reach growth targets, and should adjust its policy guidance accordingly.